 Makersite is for anyone who cares about products and how they are made.
-Every day, over 20m engineers, designers and producers are out to create, grow or procure tomorrows products.
-Thousands of researchers, scientists and consultants advise on impacts and innovation.
-Makersite brings everyone together to purposefully exchange that know-how in a network.
+Every day, over 20m engineers, designers, and producers are out to create, grow or procure tomorrow products.
+Thousands of researchers, scientists and consultants advise on impacts on innovation, Makersite brings everyone together to make better products, faster.

 Makersite is different in many ways, but three stand out: fast, connected, secure.